Point-of-Care · TBI Detection

 Three Patent Families — granted and filed

-An exclusive worldwide licence over the foundational microRNA biomarker family, plus two GLIA-owned patent families covering the point-of-care platform and diagnostic/prognostic methods.
+An exclusive worldwide licence over the foundational miRNA biomarker family, plus two GLIA-owned patent families covering the point-of-care platform and diagnostic/prognostic methods.

 GLIA#1 · Detection of TBI — granted